WebberZone/where-did-they-go-from-here/readme.txt

 == Upgrade Notice ==

-= 2.4.0 =
+= 3.0.0 =
-New caching system, auto-complete styles - view changelog for more details.
+New features and enhancements - view release post and changelog for full details.